decretist/Dissertation/Chapter0/chapter0.md

-Decretum Gratiani* for the Monumenta Germaniae Historica (MGH) in Munich, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*.[^9] As part of the project, the MGH undertook to scan, correct, and encode the 1879 Friedberg edition of the *Decretum*, in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format.
+Decretum Gratiani* for the Monumenta Germaniae Historica (MGH) in Munich, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*.[^9] As part of the project, the MGH undertook to transcribe and encode the 1879 Friedberg edition of the *Decretum*, in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format.
 In spring 2013, Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me